antonyciani/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 4. Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?

+	**Answer:**

+	The problem is that manual generation was involved for each output files.
+Since we want to perform an optimal cluster management, we could try to find a way which will allow us to generate those logs automatically.

 ### <a name="task-5"></a>Task 5: Generate a new load balancer configuration when membership changes